Xernas78/FakeSrv/README.md

 - version_name
 - version_protocol

+version_protocol is used to determine the version of the server, you can find all the protocols at https://wiki.vg/Protocol_version_numbers

 ## MOTD

 You can also modify the motd.json file which is the MOTD of the server !